 This programme accepts GRE® scores, however, has not provided a recommended or minimum required score range.

 The GRE® General Test is a widely administered admissions test that measures the skills needed in today's graduate and business school programs worldwide.
 The GRE® General Test contains three sections - Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 Three scores are reported: a Verbal Reasoning score on a 130 - 170 score scale in one-point increments, a Quantitative Reasoning score on a 130 - 170 score scale in one-point increments, and an Analytical Writing score on a 0 - 6 score scale in half-point increments.
 Read more about the GRE® General test.

 A candidate should have a recognised first degree (Bachelor of Science or Engineering) in Mechanical Engineering or a related discipline, such as Automotive, Aerospace or Energy Engineering, Manufacturing, Industrial or Production Engineering, awarded by an internationally recognised university-level institution.

-Candidates should have also performed above average in their undergraduate studies and should be able to speak and write fluently in English (TOEFL 550 paper-based/213 computer-based or IELTS 6.0).
+Candidates should have also performed above average in their undergraduate studies and should be able to speak and write fluently in English (TOEFL 213 computer-based ).
 The Graduate Record Examination (GRE) is also required.